starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 make the audience questions explicit enough that later PERs can make smaller decisions without duplicating ownership.

 **Current evidence:** Resources are a direct composition API.
-Services are app-scoped lifecycle machinery used by adapters and renderer.
+PER6c concluded that services remain a direct public package as low-level app-scoped machinery over resources, while primary app-facing service APIs live in framework adapters.
 Modifier is historical element-attachment kernel evidence.
-Universal is the umbrella candidate.
+Universal is the umbrella candidate, and PER6d still owns whether it should re-export service.
 Renderer is the adapter-author kit that now owns `setupElementResource()`.

 **Sub-arcs:**